 Consider a tungsten carbide insert application.
-These inserts are often ground first on a Blanchard grinder with special fixtures holding up to, as an example, 200 units.
-After grinding one side, the inserts are un-fixtured, turned over, re-fixtured and ground on the other side.
+First, these inserts often go through a Blanchard grinder process with special fixtures holding up to, as an example, 200 units.
+After grinding one side, the inserts are un-fixtured, turned over, re-fixtured, and ground on the other side.
 Throughput averages between 200-300 parts an hour.
-And removing the typical 0.020- to 0.025 inches of stock from a tungsten carbide insert with a flat lapping machine usually requires two to three hours because the material is so hard.
+Removing the typical 0.020- to 0.025 inches of stock from a tungsten carbide insert with a flat lapping machine usually requires two to three hours because the material is so hard.

-But flathoning machines are unlike conventional fixed abrasive grinders used for sizing components.
+But flathoning machines are unlike conventional abrasive grinders using for sizing components.
 Clean lapping far exceeds the 0.0002- to 0.0003-inch tolerances of conventional grinders, and takes that 0.025-in of carbide stock off both sides simultaneously within 4 to 5 minutes.
 On a smaller machine, 100 to 150 inserts can be finished within 7 to 8 minutes, a rate of 700 to 1,000 parts per hour.
 Speed is a primary reason double-sided flathoning is replacing conventional grinding and flat lapping in numerous applications across many industries.
-One flathoning machine can often replace three to four grinders and their associated labor and overhead, or reduce high tolerance lapping cycles to just a few minutes.
+One flat honing machine can often replace three to four grinders and their associated labor and overhead, or reduce high tolerance lapping cycles to just a few minutes.
 Stock removal rates are multiples of 10-20 faster than lapping.
 While certain tolerances we are now achieving are higher than those during a lapping process.

 Flathoning can hold thickness variations within 0.6 µm (0.000024 inch) in a single batch, with overall batch-to-batch tolerances of ±1 µm (±0.000040 inch) on a 24-hour basis.
-That capability comes from using a fixed, bonded material (as opposed to a loose material) — with the added ability of removing stock faster.
-This opens opportunities for lights-out automation — depending upon the tolerance level being met.
-For example, if those tungsten carbide inserts hold 0.0002 inch as the lower tolerance limit, they are superb for running unattended.
-But running components found in computer disc drives that requires a 0.5- to 0.6-µm variation per load, ±1 µm before CpK — that’s too tight to run without some level of monitoring.
+That capability comes from using a fixed, bonded material (as opposed to a loose material); with the added ability of removing stock faster.
+This opens opportunities for lights-out automation — depending upon the tolerance level being in reach.
+For example, if those tungsten carbide inserts are holding 0.0002 inches as the lower tolerance limit, they are superb for running without attending to them constantly.
+But running components found in computer disc drives that require a 0.5- to 0.6-µm variation per load, ±1 µm before CpK; that’s too tight to run without some level of monitoring.

-Most significant is the fact that flathoning is a clean process where the user often realizes as many down-line savings in rinsing as he does in actual part processing.
+is the fact that flat honing is a clean process; where the user often realizes as many down-line savings in rinsing as he does in actual part processing.
 For example, the typical part soils when flat lapped.
-The loose-grit residue left afterwards must be removed through multi-bath ultrasonic cleaning.
-At the end of the bath, some sort of protective oil coat may be applied to the part prior to packaging and delivery to the end user.
-But with flathoning, some applications allow the oil-coated parts to feed directly off the machine into packaging for shipment.
-Even when oil must be removed, only the chemical itself is removed — not the more difficult veins of aluminum oxide or silicon carbide protruding from a traditional flat-lapped part.
-This is true with water based applications as well.
+The loose-grit residue left after finishing must be removed through multi-bath ultrasonic cleaning.
+At the end of the bath, some sort of protective oil coat may be put onto the part prior to packaging and delivery to the end-user.
+But with flat honing, some applications allow the oil-coated parts to feed directly off the machine into packaging for shipment.
+Even when oil must be removed, only the chemical itself is removed; not the more difficult veins of aluminum oxide or silicon carbide protruding from a traditional flat-lapped part.
+This is true with water-based applications as well.

 WHEN FLATHONING MAKES SENSE

 Traditional grinding still makes sense for a high-volume single part that holds 0.0002 -to 0.0003-inch tolerance and doesn’t require retooling.
-But flathoning should be considered when:
+But flat honing should be in consideration when:

 • Parts exceed the 0.0002-inch tolerance threshold.